EmDmx/MoodifyV1-Flask/README.md

 If you would like to use project in your server (which is different than localhost) you should update "SPOTIPY_REDIRECT_URI = 'http://localhost:8080'" part in appv2.py and also " app.run( port=8080)" in the last function.
 These changes should be made according to your own configuration.
-## To get better GUI try MOODIFY V2 version.
+## To get better GUI try MusicMood V2 version.

 # How it works  ?